Chart Color Schemes

 Footscray has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified 49 projects likely impacting the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 49 projects that may impact the area.
 Key projects include New Footscray Hospital, Joseph Road Precinct, Footscray Station Precinct Upgrade, and Existing Footscray Hospital Site Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.